 - 4.2 Ofcom is not responsible for setting the BBC's distribution strategy, or for approving that strategy that strategy is a matter for the BBC.
 Ofcom will also not usually be involved in the BBC's distribution arrangements.
 Instead, we will generally only consider those arrangements where we receive a complaint from a third party. - 4.3 In addition, where a third party platform disagrees with the BBC about a distribution agreement in a particular case, and has been unable to resolve that through commercial negotiations, it should first take its complaint to the BBC.
-This is because the Agreement has given the BBC primary responsibility to resolve complaints.13 Only where the BBC has been unable to resolve the complaint, or has not resolved it satisfactorily, should the third party bring its complaint to Ofcom.14 We expect that the majority of disagreements can and will be resolved through commercial negotiations or the BBC's complaints process, and that Ofcom will only intervene in a limited number of cases. - 4.4 Where third party platforms do submit a complaint to Ofcom, we will consider, before opening an investigation, whether the parties have exhausted all available routes as well as the parties' conduct during the negotiations.
-Ofcom will shortly consult on the procedures for making a complaint to Ofcom about the BBC's compliance with the requirements in this document (as well as other competition requirements).
-Such procedures will include other matters which Ofcom will take into account when considering whether to accept a complaint.
+This is because the Agreement has given the BBC primary responsibility to resolve complaints.
+Only where the BBC has failed to resolve a complaint; has not resolved it satisfactorily; or where the complainant considers that the imposition by Ofcom of a sanction may be appropriate, should a party complain to Ofcom.
+We expect that the majority of disagreements can and will be resolved through commercial negotiations or, failing that, the BBC's complaints process, and that Ofcom will only intervene in a limited number of cases. - 4.4 Where third party platforms do submit a complaint to Ofcom, we will consider, before opening an investigation, whether the parties have exhausted all available routes as well as the parties' conduct during the negotiations. - 4.5 Ofcom has separately consulted on the procedures for making a complaint to Ofcom about the BBC's compliance with the requirements in this document (as well as other competition requirements).
+Such procedures include other matters which Ofcom will take into account when considering whether to accept a complaint.